 - owning too many assets in the same asset class

-The failure to diversify a concentrated portfolio, or the negligent recommendation of a concentrated portfolio may be fraud or misconduct from which an investor is due a recovery of losses.
+The failure to diversify a concentrated portfolio, or the negligent recommendation of a concentrated portfolio, may be fraud or misconduct from which an investor is due a recovery of their losses.
+Claims against a broker for over-concentration are typically heard through FINRA’s arbitration process.
+You may also have a claim against your broker’s firm for its failure to supervise the broker.

 Where your investments over-concentrated?
 Call us at 903-597-2221 or contact us online.